Moonire/SCS/README.md

 ![solution visualization](static/solution.png)

-We can acces both the transformation matrix T and the parameters of the transfomation using:
+We can access both the transformation matrix T and the parameters of the transformation using:
 ```python
 >>> m.T
 [[ 1.73205081 -1.00000001  0.        ]